 Seitz 6X17 Digital

-360 degree experiences are highly sought after, since the multidimensional feeling they provide gives us the sweet illusion of mankind being able to bend or augment reality at will.
+360 degree experiences are highly sought after since the multidimensional feeling they provide gives us the sweet illusion of mankind being able to bend or augment reality at will.
 Having this in mind, the moment in which an app manages to make a photo break the 4th wall is the moment in which you know you’ve got something delightful on your hands.
+Shawna with VIP Realty Dallas believes that 360 degree apps are the future in real estate.
 This app has it all: friendly interface, reliable mechanism that allows blending options, easy-to-understand guide for proper alignment of the photos that ultimately get stitched and even a bunch of tips for panoramic photography.
 Without any doubt, Pano is the best you can get right now, available on both iOS and Android.

 Unlike Pano, which is an app, Panono is a throwable panoramic ball camera which captures everything in every direction for amazing 108 megapixel, 360° X 360° full-spherical panoramic images.
 It was introduced as a crowdfunding project back in 2013, and is currently shipping to the backers, and also available for purchase for new buyers, albeit at a higher price of €1499.
 But then, it’s one of its kind and something which has virtually no competition.
 Don’t trust us?
 Have a look at these actual examples.
 Probably an overkill for many, but super fun for sure.